rndme/react-demos/README.md

 The template syntax in VCC is called HTML, as in regular HTML5.
 Use ES6 template literals to contain pretty (un-escaped) multi-line HTML in JS files.
 If you want backwards compatibility with non-ES6 browsers, use something like babel to transform your source into ES5.

-note:  intraHTML is the entry way to the internal VDOM-based partial updater, used to render without definining a component.
+note:  intraHTML is the entry way to the internal VDOM-based partial updater, used to render without defining a component.

 ```js
 intraHTML(